JCMexplains/writing-for-success-2023/textbook.md

 1. Identify the uses of quotes.
 2. Correctly use quotes in sentences.

-To set off a group of words from the rest of the text, use quotation
+To set off a group of words from the rest of the text, use *quotation marks*, more informally known as *quotes*.
-marks: **" "**

 Quotation marks always appear in pairs.